andreterceiro/dio-git-github-bootcamp/README.md

 Github pro and Github team has similar resources.

 The focus of Github enterprise is in companies.
 It have more granular configuration related to security.

+This plan have:

+- Github Enterprise Server;
+- Github Enterprise Cloud;

+This plans have specifics number os limits of resources, like 50 GB limit to packages storage.